 My Story with Singleness

 I asked out several God-fearing women during college, and I experienced a lot of rejection.
 There were women who turned me down with respect, and there were those who all but claimed I was not “godly” enough to date.
 In my graduating scholarship cohort, seven of eight men were either dating or engaged.
 I was the only one who was not.
 Maybe it was God’s timing.
-Maybe it was because I needed to grow.
+Or maybe it was because I needed to grow.
 Maybe there was something else.

 Either way, I graduated college as a single man, and I went into ministry as a man without a partner.
 Now, my point in sharing this is not to hash out my personal struggles for the world to see.
 Instead, I want to give a voice to those who may be overlooked in the church.